 2. Aggregation (Prepare the Data)

-As the term suggests a group of data is aggregated to achieve more information.
-This technique is employed to give an overview of business objectives and can be performed manually or using specialized software.
+As the term suggests, a group of data is aggregated to achieve more information.
+This technique is employed to overview business objectives and can be performed manually or using specialized software.
 This technique is generally employed on big data, as big data don’t provide the required information as a whole.

 3. Generalization (Prepare the Data)

 Again, as the name suggests, this technique is employed to generalize data as a whole.
-This is different from aggregation in a way the data during generalization is not grouped to together to achieve more information but in turn, the entire data set is generalized.
+This is different from aggregation, so the data during generalization is not grouped to achieve more information, but the entire data set is generalized.
 This will enable a data science model to adapt to newer data points.

 4. Normalization (Prepare the Data)

-In this technique, special care is employed to data points so as to bring them into the same scale for analysis.
-For example, the age and salary of a person fall in different measurement scales, hence plotting them on a graph won’t help us attain any useful info about the trends present as a collective feature.
-Using normalization, we can bring them into an equal scale so that apple to apple comparison can be performed.
+In this technique, special care is employed to data points to bring them into the same scale for analysis.
+For example, a person’s age and salary fall in different measurement scales; hence plotting them on a graph won’t help us attain any useful info about the trends present as a collective feature.
+Using normalization, we can bring them into an equal scale to perform apple to apple comparison.

 5. Attribute/Feature selection (Prepare the Data)

-In this technique, we employ methods to perform a selection of features so that the model used to train the data sets can imply value to predict the data it has not seen.
+In this technique, we employ methods to select features so that the model used to train the data sets can imply value to predict the data it has not seen.
 This is very analogous to choosing the right outfit from a wardrobe full of clothes to fit oneself right for the event.
 Non-relevant features can negatively impact model performance, let alone improving performance.

 6. Classification (Model the Data)

-In this technique of data mining we deal will groups know as “classes”.
+In this technique of data mining, we will group know as “classes”.
 In this technique, we employ the features selected (as discussed in the above point) collectively to groups/categories.
-For example, in a shop, if we have to evaluate whether a person will buy a product or not there are “n” number of features we can collectively use to get a result of True/False.
+For example, in a shop, if we have to evaluate whether a person will buy a product or not, there are “n” number of features we can collectively use to get a result of True/False.

 7. Pattern Tracking

-This is one of the basic techniques employed in data mining to get information about trends/patterns which might be exhibited by the data points.
+This is one of the basic techniques employed in data mining to get information about trends/patterns which the data points might exhibit.
 For example, we can determine a trend of more sales during a weekend or holiday time rather than on weekdays or working days.

 8. Outlier Analysis or Anomaly Detection

-Here as well as the name suggests, this technique is used for finding or analyzing outliers or anomalies.
-Outliers or anomalies are not negative data points, they are just something that stands out from the general trend of the entire dataset.
-On identifying the outliers, we can either remove them completely from the dataset, which occurs when the preparation of data is done.
+Here and the name suggests, this technique is used to find or analyse outliers or anomalies.
+Outliers or anomalies are not negative data points; they are just something that stands out from the entire dataset’s general trend.
+On identifying the outliers, we can either remove them completely from the dataset, which occurs when data preparation is done.
 Or else this technique is extensively used in model datasets to predict outliers as well.

 This technique is pretty much similar to classification, but the only difference is we don’t know the group in which data points will fall post grouping after collection of features.
 This method is typically used in grouping people to target similar product recommendations.

 This technique is used to predict the likelihood of a feature with the presence of other features.
-For example, we can formulate the likelihood of the price of an item with respect to demand, competition, and a few other features.
+For example, we can formulate the likelihood of an item’s price concerning demand, competition, and a few other features.